observablehq/framework/docs/deploying.md

 The first time you deploy an app, you will be prompted to configure the app’s _slug_ (which determines its URL), access level, and other details.
 If you aren’t yet signed-in to Observable, you will also be prompted to sign-in.

 When the deploy command finishes, it prints a link to observablehq.cloud where you can view your deployed app.
-If you choose *private* as the access level, that link will only be accessible to members of your Observable workspace.
+If you choose _private_ as the access level, that link will only be accessible to members of your Observable workspace.
 (You can invite people to your workspace by going to observablehq.com.)
-If you chose *public*, you can share your app link with anyone.
-You can change the access level of an app later [from your workspace projects <!-- TODO apps --> page](https://observablehq.com/select-workspace?next=projects).
+If you choose _public_, you can share your app link with anyone.
+You can change the access level of an app later [from your workspace Data apps page](https://observablehq.com/select-workspace?next=projects).

 <div class="tip">To see more available options when deploying:<pre><code class="language-sh">npm run deploy -- --help</code></pre></div>